-As of December 31, 2022, we had a total of 95 employees, of which 45 were located outside the U.S. and 10 of which were part time.
+As of December 31, 2023, we had a total of 100 employees, of which 46 were located outside the U.S. and 9 of which were part time.
 We also utilize independent contractors for specialty work, primarily in research and development, and utilize temporary workers to adjust capacity to fluctuating demand and for special projects.
 Many of our employees are highly skilled, trained and experienced in specialized areas and our continued success will depend in part upon our ability to attract and retain employees who can be in great demand within the industry.
 None of our employees are represented by a collective bargaining unit and we believe relations with our employees are favorable.
 In foreign countries we have employment agreements or, in China, the Shanghai Foreign Services Co., Ltd. ("FSCO") labor agreement.
+Because of the creation of specialized knowledge and skills in our business, there are extra short-term challenges to hiring and training replacements.
+Our hiring and retention strategies and efforts include emphasis on the advantages of working in a technology oriented, smaller, international, public company, and the culture of our organization.
+We utilize competitive pay practices, incentive compensation, equity awards, and benefits such as health care, life and disability insurance; paid time off; education and volunteer time.
+The tight labor markets that we experienced in 2022 returned to more normal in 2023.